g-e-kenney/prettyClusters/README.md

 - User-supplied HMMs for annotation of predefined custom protein (sub)families in `analyzeNeighbors`
 - Options to let the user specify distance and clustering methods in `prepNeighbors` and `analyzeNeighbors`
 ### Known issues
 - Auto-annotation in `prettyClusterDiagrams` may miss genes if their initial family categorization (or ORF-finding) was poor!
-This is doubly the case for GenBank-derived files.
+This is doubly the case for GenBank-derived files (use of `incorpIprScan` can improve annotation, but not ORF-finding).
 - Generation of hypothetical protein and genome neighborhood clusters is approximate and sensitive to user-supplied cutoffs and distance/clustering methods.
 No way around this.
 - Forward- and reverse-facing genes are on the same vertical level in `prettyClusterDiagrams`.
 I personally find it visually clearer to have forward genes above the line and reverse genes below, but will need to probably do a bunch more digging into [gggenes](https://github.com/wilkox/gggenes) and [ggplot2](https://github.com/tidyverse/ggplot2) to figure out if/how I can make it happen.
 - Distance between genes of interest and their neighbors is not taken into account.
 I have done a few initial analyses using weighted distances rather than binary present/absent values; it is not clear they've added much more info than the binary value-based analyses, and they're more complicated to run.
 Could revisit?